hipertracker/words_extractor/README.md

 * Rust = the current example uses [lexical-sort](https://lib.rs/crates/lexical-sort) which is not perfect.
 [There is no standard mature implementation of i18n in Rust](https://www.arewewebyet.org/topics/i18n/) at the moment.

-* Python = has a great implementation of [ICU](https://icu.unicode.org/related) library however it does not support arm64/M1 platform, hence I couldn't use it in this comparison.
+* Python = has a great implementation of [ICU](https://icu.unicode.org/related) library ~~however it does not support arm64/M1 platform, hence I couldn't use it in this comparison.~~

-* Ruby = can sort unicode text but without collations becase it can't use ICU on arm64/M1
+* Ruby = can sort unicode text ~~but without collations becase it can't use ICU on arm64/M1~~ with collations but it slowes down the code almost 2x.

-* Elixir = same as Python, no ICU for M1.
+* Elixir = no ICU for M1 to sort with collations.

 * Julia = I couldn't find a good i18 library supporting many languages.

 * Crystal = currently supports only Turkish collations.
-Probably because the language is young and does not have a large enough community or company behind it.
+Probably because the language is young and does not have a large enough community or company behind it (as March 2024 still no more collations)

 * Golang = has rules for many languages.
 You can see the influence of a large company and community which makes Golang a mature solution.
 Sorting slowed the whole task down significantly, but the result is correct (in this case I only checked the results for the Polish language)